 - A small cohort (approximately 25 students).

-- Regular exposure to international health and development professionals and organizations in Washington, DC.
+- Regular exposure to global health and development professionals and organizations in Washington, DC.

-- Core public health courses like epidemiology, biostatistics, qualitative research methods, health economics, and health systems.
+- Core global health courses like epidemiology, biostatistics, qualitative research methods, health economics, and health systems.

-- Concentrations, like disease prevention & control, health finance, urban health, reproductive health, global health policy, etc.
+- Elective areas like disease prevention & control, health finance, urban health, reproductive health, global health policy, etc.